techqueria/website/.github/CONTRIBUTING.md

 ##### Credibility

-- You can tell people you've contributed to an open source project - [not that many developers do](https://www.digitalocean.com/currents/october-2018/)!
+- You can tell people you've contributed to an open source project - [not many developers do](https://www.digitalocean.com/currents/october-2018/)!
 - You can tell people you have contributed to the largest community for Latinx in Tech
 - You can also tell people you've worked on a project that uses one of the [most popular static site generators in the world](https://www.staticgen.com/) - [Hugo](https://gohugo.io/)